Screenwriting: History

-The first true screenplay is thought to be from George Melies' 1902 film A Trip to the Moon.
+The first true screenplay is thought to be from Georges Méliès's 1902 film A Trip to the Moon.
 The movie is silent, but the screenplay still contains specific descriptions and action lines that resemble a modern-day script.
 As time went on and films became longer and more complex, the need for a screenplay became more prominent in the industry.
 The introduction of movie theaters also impacted the development of screenplays, as audiences became more widespread and sophisticated, so the stories had to be as well.
 Once the first non-silent movie was released in 1927, screenwriting became a hugely important position within Hollywood.
 The "studio system" of the 1930s only heightened this importance, as studio heads wanted productivity.
 Thus, having the "blueprint" (continuity screenplay) of the film beforehand became extremely optimal.
 Around 1970, the "spec script" was first created, and changed the industry for writers forever.
 Now, screenwriting for television (teleplays) is considered as difficult and competitive as writing is for feature films.